6.4 Validation of non-formal and informal learning

 The practical outcome of the project 'Keys for Life' in regard to recognition and validation of Non-Formal and informal learning outcomes is the 'Personal Competence Portfolio' (Osobní Kompetenční Portfólio, OKP).

-OKP enables young people to gather their competencies gained during life and non-formal education (as well as professional qualifications and formal-education) online, and thus build a more appropriate CV.
-It helps young people describe their competencies and skills by providing basic model competence portfolios according to the basic positions, role and activities within children's and youth organisations and youth work.
+OKP enabled young people to gather their competencies gained during life and non-formal education (as well as professional qualifications and formal education) online and thus build a more appropriate CV.
+It helped young people describe their competencies and skills by providing basic model competence portfolios according to the basic positions, roles and activities within children's and youth organisations and youth work.

 Further education of the individual is possible according to the Actno.
 179/2006 Sb. based on the National Register of Qualifications, which defines what skills are necessary for given professions and who will carry out testing and in which way, which is a necessary prerequisite for the recognition of previous learning.

 Altogether it is a system whereby an individual has the possibility to acquire either comprehensive or partial qualifications required for the execution of a certain profession.
 These qualifications are specified for each profession separately, as are the conditions for their acquisition (testing) and the authorities which are commissioned to execute the examination in this regard.